mattiasgustavsson/dos-like/README.md

 ```
 where `stranded.c` should be replaced with the sample you like to build.

-SDL2 and GLEW are required - if you don't have then installed you can do so by running
+SDL2 and GLEW are required - if you don't have them installed you can do so by running
 ```
   brew install sdl2 glew
 ```